updated on:

 Most businesses fail to define what purpose their dashboard should serve and create one that answers multiple purposes.
 Typically, they end up with blurred objectives and priorities.

-As a starting point, consider these three types of SaaS dashboards to define your needs:
+As a starting point, consider these three SaaS dashboard types to define your needs:

-• Analytical dashboards are used to investigate trends or deeper insights to understand what happened in the business, and what changes you should make in the future.
-They are used mostly by product managers and business analysts.
+Analytical dashboards are used to investigate trends or deeper insights to understand what happened in the business, and what changes you should make in the future.
+Product managers and business analysts rely on them to monitor key SaaS metrics, interpret SaaS data, and uncover patterns that help identify trends in customer activity.

 Financial performance dashboard.
 Image credit:datapine.com